Frequently Asked Questions (FAQs) – Public

 • file a lawsuit.

-REMINDER: You have 2 years from the date of the accident to finalize your claim without filing a lawsuit.
+REMINDER: You have two years from the date of the accident to finalize your claim without filing a lawsuit.